subsquid/docs/docs/cloud/pricing.md

 | 90.00% - < 95.00%       | 25%         |
 | < 90.00%          | 100%       |

 Note that the SLA applies only to the provisioning of the Subsquid Cloud services (API availability, provisioning of compute resources) and DOES NOT apply to client code.
-In particular, if a squid is stuck due to a bug or an upstream Archive/RPC issue, the SLA discounts don't apply.
+In particular, if a squid is stuck due to a bug or an upstream Subsquid Network/RPC issue, the SLA discounts don't apply.
 Similarly, the client is responsible for provisioning compute profiles adequate to the expected traffic.

 For Enterprise plan customers, individual SLA terms may be negotiated.